 Here’s a quick hint: An Alameda is a broad two-lane road separated, or lined by trees on both sides.
 The most important ones are Alameda Santa Lucia, on the far west end of the city and where the Mercado starts, and Alameda El Calvario, to Antigua’s southeast and home of the wealthy El Calvario neighborhood (below).

 Alameda El Calvario

 Inside Antigua proper, avenue numbers start from the east with 1a Avenida (First Avenue) and end with 7a Avenida (Seventh Avenue).
 Street numbers start from the north, starting with 1a Calle (First Street), and ending with 9a Calle (Novena Calle).
 Outside of Antigua’s number grid, streets are given proper names.

-An excellent way to figure out the avenue or street number is to count with relation to Parque Central.
-The 4a Calle (Street) flanks the park to the north and 5a Calle (Street) to the south.
+An excellent way to figure out the avenue or street number is to count in relation to Parque Central.
+The 4a Calle (Street) flanks the park to the north and the 5a Calle (Street) to the south.
 4a Avenida (avenue) is to the east, and 5a Avenida (avenue) is to the park’s west side.

 Streets and avenues have an additional designation to help you spot addresses easier.
 Appended to avenues are monikers such as “Norte” (north) when north of Parque Central and “Sur” (south) when south of it.
 Streets get the moniker “Oriente” when east of Parque Central, and “Poniente” when west.
 Here are two quick illustrations to help you visualize:

 Antigua’s avenues run north to south